harryadel/blastjs/packages/blast-tools/README.md

-# blaze-tools
+# blast-tools

-Compile-time utilities that are likely to be useful to any package that compiles templates for Blaze.
+Compile-time utilities that are likely to be useful to any package that compiles templates for Blast.